 Nginx or Other Ingress

-Mastodon requires an load balancer or reverse proxy to properly terminate TLS/SSL connections between users and ingress traffic to the system.
+Mastodon requires a load balancer or reverse proxy to properly terminate TLS/SSL connections between users and ingress traffic to the system.
 Nginx is commonly used for this purpose, and an example configuration is provided in the Mastodon respository.

 Other types of software can be used in place of Nginx, such as Caddy for example.
 There is no Mastodon specific requirement that Nginx be used.